Roles and Responsibilities

 - Informing Wharton if you suspect that one or more of your team members has engaged a paid advisor or is enrolled in an extracurricular online course that claims to “teach” the competition.

 - Acting as a sounding board for your team without actually doing any of the hands-on work.

 - Providing structure.
 We have thousands of students competing each year, and only the top 50 will make it to the semifinals.
-We encourage advisors and teachers to find creative ways to build the competition out in the classroom, providing incentives and prizes for your top teams and even inviting judges to hear and evaluate final strategies.
+We encourage advisors to find creative ways to build the competition out in the classroom, providing incentives and prizes for your top teams and even inviting judges to hear and evaluate final strategies.